pahagon/otp-labs/template/README.md

 This project is an elixir project generator for all projects in otp-labs.
 It tries to save a couple of your minutes tidying configuration and dependency.

-This project uses template system created by [dave thomas](https://pragdave.me/blog/2017/04/18/elixir-project-generator.html).
+This project uses template system created by [Dave Thomas](https://pragdave.me/blog/2017/04/18/elixir-project-generator.html).

 ## Installation